reduxframework/redux-framework/README.md

 ### Master ###

+= 3.2.8.11 =
+* Modified:   Typography field CSS completely rewritten.
+All thanks to @eplanetdesign!
+* Modified:   Validation now works in metaboxes as well as updates numbers as changes occur.
+Validation for subsections is SO hot now.
+* Modified:   Various CSS fixes and improvements.
+* Fixed:      3+ JavaScript errors found in the background field.
+Now works flawlessly.
+* Added:      disable_save_warn flags to the arguments to disable the "you should save" slidedown.

 = 3.2.8.10 =
 * Fixed:      PHP warnings in background field.  #1173.
 Thanks, @abossola.
 * Fixed:      CSS validation not respecting child selector symbol. #1162